ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 There is no standardized way to:

-* enable the consumer to verify that software originated from a 'duly authorized signing party' on behalf of the Supplier.
+* enable the consumer to verify that software originated from a 'duly authorized signing party' on behalf of the supplier, and is still valid.

 ## Multi Stakeholder Evaluation of a Released Software Product